 Note: the wines of Boisson-Vadot, Pierre Boisson and Anne Boisson are all produced collaboratively at the family's cellars in Meursault.
 The hierarchy starts with the domaine’s excellent Bourgogne Blanc, from vines in the village of Meursault, which could easily be mistaken for a Meursault with its broad texture and hints of lime, nuts and honey.
 Pierre Boisson makes a village Meursault from his grandmother’s vineyards (30-50 year old vines in the lieu-dits of Criots and Perchots) that is a textbook example of the appellation, with the hazelnut-tinged fruit of the village coupled to lovely minerality and notes of lime zest.
 The domaine also makes three distinct village wine bottlings, from three of the best lieux dits in Meursault: Sous la Velle (under Anne Boisson); Grands Charrons (planted in 1988) and Chevalières (planted in 1982).
-The Grands Charrons bottling is the nuttier of the three ("the most Meursault-y" says Bernard), with notes of apple and peach coupled to toasty hazelnut tones and a bit of iodine in its soil component.
+The Grands Charrons bottling is the exhuberant of the three ("the most Meursault-y" says Bernard).
 The Sous la Velle is broad yet refined, perhaps a slightly toned down version of the Grand Charrons.
-Lastly, the Chevalières is racier and more mineral in profile, with a tighter fruit component in its youth that recalls lime, green apples and just a touch of honey, layered over a great base of stony, racy soil tones.
+Lastly, the Chevalières is racier and more mineral in profile, with a tighter fruit component in its youth.
 All the wines are excellent and quite age-worthy, and behave much more like top premier crus than they do village wines.